KCHuang-Lab/CUPID-seq/demux-and-dada2_README.md

   `docker container ls` to list all the current containers, or by looking at the containers in the docker decktop GUI.\
 The {container_path} should be provided relative to the '16s-demux' directory, which is the home directory within the container.\
 \
-  Navigate to the 16S-demux directory and if necessary, edit line 4 so that it reads:\
-  `configfile: “config/config.yaml”`\
-  rather than\
-  `configfile: “config/test_config.yaml”`\

   In the ‘config’ directory, update ‘config.yaml’ so that `samplesheet:` and `fastqlist:` in lines 2 and 4 are followed by the paths to your input samplesheet and fastqlist, respectively (more details in the __Inputs__ section).
 If you are using custom primers or indexes, you may need to adjust the input file for ‘indicies:’ or the lengths of read1 and read2 indexes and primers (lines 3, 5, 6, 7, 8).
 For more details on custom primers, see the __Custom Primers__ section.\
   Once the inputs and paths are updated, run:\
   `snakemake --cores 1`\